In this section

-Peripheral intravenous catheters (PIVC) are the most commonly used intravenous device in hospitalised patients.
-They are primarily used for therapeutic purposes such as administration of medications, fluids and/or blood products as well as blood sampling.
+Peripheral intravenous catheters (PIVCs) are the most commonly used intravenous devices in hospitalised paediatric patients.
+They are primarily used for therapeutic purposes such as administration of medications, fluids, and blood products.

 Patient and IV site assessments should be done on a regular basis.

 Administration of intravenous fluid, drug infusions or blood products

 Pressure limit defaults for intravascular infusion pumps are programmed by Biomedical Engineering, based on the manufacturer’s recommendations.

 Upper limit infusion pump pressure can be manually increased with clinical discretion to accommodate: